MionKit/mion/packages/router/README.md

 ## `Hooks`

-Hooks are simply auxiliary functions that get executed before or after a route gets executed.
-We call them hooks because they are functions that get hooked into the execution path of a route.
+Hooks are simply auxiliary methods that are executed before or after a route gets executed.
+We call them hooks because they are methods that get hooked into the execution path of a route.

 Hooks are useful when a route might require some extra data like authorization, preconditions, logging, or some processing like body parsing, etc...
 Multiple Hooks can be executed but only a single Route will be executed per remote call.